EU space code of conduct: The solution to space debris?

 "You have a situation where many nations are going to be more dependent on space, where many militaries are getting more dependent on space and as a result you have a situation where space is trending towards being a key battlefield of the future," said Dean Cheng, a research fellow at the conservative think tank The Heritage Foundation.

 Dr Rajeswari Pillai Rajagopalan, from the Observer Research Foundation in New Delhi, agreed: "Space is the next big battle ground of the future.
-Outer space and cyberspace will constitute the arena of future warfare, given the increasing dependence of major powers on these two domains."'No control'
+Outer space and cyberspace will constitute the arena of future warfare, given the increasing dependence of major powers on these two domains."

 Indeed, the more suspicious nations are unlikely to agree to certain obligations in the EU's 2010 draft code of conduct, including making available "information on national space policies and strategies, including basic objectives for security and defence-related activities".